Available 24/7 | Call Now

 Because of the necessity of proving intent, there are many defenses available to contest a charge of exposure.
 A conviction can’t be sustained unless the prosecution is able to establish a lewd or lascivious intent.
 Even in the absence of viable defenses, indecent exposure charges can often be negotiated down to less serious charges, so the defendant doesn’t need to experience the long-term effects of a conviction.

-If you were charged with indecent exposure, make sure to call our skilled Orlando sex crimes lawyer as soon as possible.
+If you were charged with indecent exposure, make sure to call our skilled Orlando indecent exposure lawyer as soon as possible.
 Attorney Wiseman has 20 years of legal experience to offer your case.
 Let us see what we can do to defend your rights and freedom.

 Contact us at 407-420-4647 or fill out our online form to schedule a free case consultation with us today.